Chi-Iroh/PGN-Compressor/README.md

 ## Delegating to the decompressor

-As we'll see in the following explanation, the decompressor will have to play the moves as it decompressed them.
+As we'll see in the following explanation, the decompressor will have to play the moves as it decompresses them.
 It appears some pieces of information aren't strictly necessary and can be retrieved by looking at the board.
 For instance, when a move gives a check, it's not compressed.
 Instead, it's up to the decompressor to evaluate each move and then determine if a move puts the opponent's king in check.